Who Is Vortic Watches And What Do They Do?

 Packaging aside, the customization continued on to the strap with a nice embossed Vortic icon and the lettering “Built in the United States, for Vortic Watch Co.”

-The real star of the show is the perfectly encased vintage movement, with both the dial and movement side having large Gorilla glass.
-As with all exhibition case backs I could just stare at a movement for days, and this vintage piece was no different!
+The real star of the show is the perfectly encased vintage movement, with both the dial and movement sides having large Gorilla glass.
+As with all exhibition casebacks, I could just stare at a movement for days, and this vintage piece was no different!

 The dial’s patina really showed some age and character, whereas the movement looked brand new.
-That said, it had a lovely vintage vibe with its refined detail work etched into the plates.
+That said, it had a lovely vintage vibe thanks to the refined detail work etched into the plates.

 The Vortic case itself is rustic and very solid-looking.
-Surprised as I was to think so, this is a great marriage of old-school chic and new-school 3-D metal printing technology.
+Surprised as I was to think so, this is a great marriage of old-school chic and new-age 3D metal printing technology.
 The merging of these two produced a visually appealing and solid look.

 Again, that movement is like looking through a window back in time.
 Very impressive.